British Muscle Car Maker TVR back with Griffith

 The Griffith sports car has been powered by the similar Ford V8 engine that’s used in the Mustang, however, the engine has been given a boost by the British engine tuner Cosworth for helping the engine make 500 horsepower.
 The Griffith will be able to go to speeds of more than 322 km/h, which sounds exciting, according to the company.

 The brand has been revived by Les Edgar, the Computer games magnate.
-The brand had started its business of building cars back in 1947.
+The brand, british muscle car maker, had started its business of building cars back in 1947.

 Les Edgar bought assets in 2013 from Nikolai Smolensky, the former Russian owner of the company at a cost that’s not been disclosed yet.